loda-lang/loda-programs/programs/oeis/list2.md

 * [A221217](http://oeis.org/A221217) ([L23 program](A221217.asm)): T(n,k) = ((n+k)^2-2*n+3-(n+k-1)*(1+2*(-1)^(n+k)))/2; n , k > 0, read by antidiagonals.
 * [A221374](http://oeis.org/A221374) ([L10 program](A221374.asm)): Number of n X 2 arrays of occupancy after each element stays put or moves to some horizontal, vertical or antidiagonal neighbor, with no occupancy greater than 2.
 * [A221464](http://oeis.org/A221464) ([L22 program](A221464.asm)): Number of 0..n arrays of length 5 with each element unequal to at least one neighbor, starting with 0.
+* [A221543](http://oeis.org/A221543) ([L54 program](A221543.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1, starting with 0.
 * [A221574](http://oeis.org/A221574) ([L10 program](A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221597](http://oeis.org/A221597) ([L40 program](A221597.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less.
 * [A221684](http://oeis.org/A221684) ([L19 program](A221684.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less, starting with 0